NCAR/DART/models/wrf/tutorial/README.rst

 included within the ``obs_def_mod.f90`` which is read during the execution of ``filter``.

-The vertical coordinate type is the 4th column beneath the loc3d header.
+The vertical coordinate type is the 4th column beneath the loc3d header within ``obs_seq.out``.
 In this example the value -1 indicates the vertical coordinate is ``VERTISSURFACE``.
 It defines the vertical units of the observation (e.g. pressure, meters above sea level, model levels etc).
 This serves two purposes -- foremost it is required during the vertical spatial interpolation to calculate the precise location of the expected observation.